intuinno/academic-homepage/content/post/research-in-hdilab.md

 The same goes with the connectionism.
 We know how one or two neural cell behaves exactly and we can simulate them.
 But most advancement came with the arrangement of this device in a specific ways, such as multi-layer perceptron (MLP), convolutional neural net (CNN), recurrent neural net (RNN), and generative adversarial network (GAN).
 In this sense, we are experimental computer scientist who seek the right structure mostly by trial and errors.
 Because of this nature, it is helpful to have an environment that can provide an easy, low-cost, and reproducible way to experiment.

 In our lab, we would like to develop an environment for Park's test.
 The key idea is that we will focus on the critical stage of the human development when humans learn how to speak as infants.
 This environment will contain a 3D replication of a room in the home with a few toys.
 There will be a mother character and a baby character.
-The mother character is programmed manually using traditional game AI technology to take care of the baby and lead a conversation with the baby character which is often called a baby talk, child-directed speech (CDS), motherese or infant directed speech (IDS).
+The mother character will be programmed manually using traditional game AI technology to take care of the baby and lead a conversation with the baby character which is often called a baby talk, child-directed speech (CDS), motherese or infant directed speech (IDS).
 IDS is a communication pattern, when a mother tries to teach language to an infant.
 The baby character will be the learning agent.
 The success of the test will be decided by whether the learning agents can acquire language and develop reasonable behavior comparable to the human developmental progress.

  {{< figure src="/img/env.svg" title="Previous environments have led the advancements of the reinforcement learning.
 We propose a novel environment for the language learning. " numbered="true" lightbox="true" width="100%">}}

-### Hierarchical Prediction Memory
+### Hierarchical Prediction Memory (HPM)

+HDILab also studies the model that can learn the language in the environment described above.
+We conjecture that the essence of the intelligence is a hierarchical prediction.

+Where the original connectivist has missed?
+The original connectivist thought the decision or pattern recognition as the core activity.
+However, this lead to the wrong formalization of the problem?
+In my opinion, prediction should be the core activity.
+Prediction includes the decision or pattern recognition, but the main difference is that it has the streaming input and streaming output.

+The most difficult way to fly is to imitate the biological mechanism of flying such as in birds or flies.
+What we needs to learn is what those mechanism are actually doing or *function*.
+The way human or horses run is *pushing the ground backward*.
+The way birds fly is *pushing the air downward*.
+This applies to the intelligence.
+The biological mechanism is very complex.
+It has been very optimized.
+It has to use biological lossy devices.
+So the mechanism is very complex.
+But we need to learn what is the function of the mechanism.
+It is in my opinion *prediction of vector sequence*.
+Hierarchy helps to overcome the temporal limit by chunking.
+The essence of intelligence is *hierarchical prediction of vector sequence*.